 - The company has $500,000 in Ohio sales,

 - have minimum 25% total property, total payroll, or total taxable gross receipts within the state.

 Ohio also asserts that companies have nexus for the CAT if:

 - They are authorized to do business in the state and applies to most business types regardless of whether it’s located within OH, or

 - If they otherwise have nexus to the extent that the person can be required to remit the CAT under the Constitution of the United States.

 The Ohio CAT is also somewhat unusual in that there are combined/consolidated reporting rules in place, even though it is a gross receipts tax and not an income tax.
-Also, the CAT applies to all types of businesses, including retailers, service providers, manufacturers and other types of businesses.
-There is a $1,000,000 per year deduction before CAT tax is due.
-However, businesses with $150,000 to $1,000,000 in gross receipts are expected to file and pay the minimum tax ($150).
-The rate is .26% and returns are generally filed quarterly.
+Also, the CAT applies to all types of businesses, including corporations, limited liability companies, a sole proprietorship, partnerships, retailers, service providers, manufacturers and other types of businesses.The tax doesn’t apply to nonprofit organizations and certain financial institutions and insurance companies.

 |Ohio Annual Gross Receipts: ||$3,000,000 |

 |Tax due: ||2,000,000 X .0026=$5,200 + $150 annual fee = $5,350 (total tax amount) |

 Many companies that we are working with have so far chosen to file/pay the tax, although others may not choose this route.
 It is important to note that Ohio has a voluntary disclosure program with a 3-4 year look-back.
 This voluntary disclosure program could be of tremendous benefit for companies that have tax exposure in the state of Ohio.